-- Prior to filling and delivering, ensure that containers are correctly labeled and fitted with the appropriate connections. - Connections should be visually inspected prior to filling, to verify that there is no damage and that they are suitable for the intended service. - Ensure that the correct mating connections are in use at the customer's sites, avoiding the use of adaptors. - Ensure that the pressure relief device installed is set at or below the design pressure of the PLC. - Provide training and/or training materials as required.
+- ➤ Ensure containers are correctly labeled and fitted with the appropriate connections. - ➤ Visual inspection of connections prior to filling verify no damage and are suitable for the intended service. - Ensure correct mating connections are in use at the customer's sites and avoid use of adaptors. - Ensure the pressure relief device installed is set at or below the design pressure of the PLC. - > Provide training and/or training materials as required.